librato/librato-metrics/README.md

     # delete an event
     annotator.delete_event 'deployments', 23

-See the documentation of `Annotator` for more details.
+See the documentation of `Annotator` for more details and examples of use.

 ## Auto-Submitting Metrics